materiaraiding/materiaraiding-old/_ultimate/fru.md

 As this mechanic has been going on, players have been accruing stacks of **Lightsteeped**.
 Up until now the stacks have been self-contained as there is no way to change them without resolving the mechanic in the process (towers/light party stack).
 If a player gains more than 4 stacks, the raid will wipe.

-As each group makes their final dodge, a 4 player tower will appear in the center of the arena.
+As each group makes their final dodge, a 4 player tower will appear in the centre of the arena.
 Players with **2** stacks of Lightsteeped should walk into the tower to soak it.

 This is immediately followed by another **Banish 3**, and **House of Light**, which will hit every player with a protean AOE and increase their Lightsteeped stacks to 4.